French and American Studies, Québécois literature and culture, Comparative Literature and French travel writing

 Ph.D.
 University of Massachusetts Spacespacespace

 In 2001, Professor Kevra moved from Azay-le-Rideau, France where she had spent the previous year traveling around France and Western Europe teaching dance and learning a thing or two about French hospitality, culture, food and dance.
 Her interest in these topics carries over into the classroom, with music especially serving as a vehicle for understanding francophone cultures.
-She has organized a number of concerts on the Vanderbilt campus by Quebecois traditional bands – Le Vent du Nord and Raz-de-Marée amongst them.
+She has organized a number of concerts on the Vanderbilt campus by the Quebecois traditional bands, Genticorum, Le Vent du Nord and Raz-de-Marée.

 After participating as an NEH fellow Dr.Kevra in the summer of 2003 at the Newberry Library in Chicago studying French Travel Writing from the Americas (1500-1800), she went on to develop a Freshman Seminar, “The French Experience in the Americas” and an upper level literature course on French travel writing.